James A. Shapiro: Natural genetic engineering

 He has proposed the term natural genetic engineering to account for how novelty is created in the course of biological evolution.
 It has been criticized by some, and Shapiro has responded to points raised by his critics.

 Shapiro maintains that many genome changes that occur naturally operate by similar molecular DNA rearrangements to those applied intentionally by scientists using genetic engineering techniques developed over the last few decades.
 For example, transposable elements may be amplified and moved to different locations in the genome.
 These DNA changes have been found to result in distributed genomic networks for the execution of a wide range of complex traits in fungi, diatoms, plants and animals, such as flower development, the vertebrate body plan, viviparous reproduction and nervous system development in various mammals.

+The Third Way of Evolution

+Shapiro and Denis Noble established The Third Way of Evolution (TWE) project in 2014.
+The TWE which is also known as the "Integrated Synthesis" shares many similarities with the extended evolutionary synthesis but is more extreme in its claims.
+The TWE consists of a group of researchers who provide a middle path "Third Way" alternative to creationism and the modern synthesis.
+The TWE predicts that the modern synthesis will be replaced with an entirely new evolutionary framework.
+In 2023 only a minority of evolutionary biologists currently support the TWE.